 - An honour roll (top 3) of schools, based on average score determined by dividing the total score of all participants divided by the number of participants, will be identified.
 A minimum of 10 participants is required to be considered for this recognition.

 - See the Complete Contest Rules for specific details of the prizes, eligibility requirements and conditions.

 While we welcome and encourage participation in our competition to support deeper learning of financial literacy concepts, we also offer some general resources to support classroom learning, to develop a student’s skills and knowledge to make responsible financial decisions with competence and confidence, and to inspire further studies in the areas of business, accounting and finance.
 You can access these resources at http://uwsaf.mapleserver.com/uwsaf/.
 These resources are always available and no registration is required.

 To access additional competition preparation resources and challenge the FLC, registration is required.
 Secondary School teachers must first register their school and class in order to receive a unique access code that will allow individual students to register.
 Students will use that code to create their own unique login.
 Once registered, teachers and students can work together to prepare to challenge the FLC.

-You can register your class for the December 2018 competition at https://uwsaf.mapleserver.com/uwsaf/.
-Teachers must register their class or club by Friday November 30, 2018 at 11am ET.
-Students must register in their class by Tuesday December 4, 2018 at 5pm ET.
+You can register your class for the competition at https://uwsaf.mapleserver.com/uwsaf/.
+Please take note of the registration deadlines.
+Teachers must register their class or club by 11am ET on the Friday before the competition.
+Students must register by 5pm ET on the day before the competition.

 Teachers are responsible for distributing their unique class access code to students who meet the eligibility requirements for the competition and who are members of their school.
 Teachers must notify the School of Accounting and Finance at firstname.lastname@example.org immediately if they become aware of unauthorized access or a student’s situation changes and they are no longer eligible.